Weddings

 In practice, however, the majority of brides in the late 1950's and 1960's were looking towards the lighter foundation, and below (1958) and right (1965), all the girls are wearing Spirella's 'waist nipper'.
 In 1958 in Britain, a girdle would have been 'de rigueur', however, this was Spirella in a rather warm South Africa.

+In fact, 'waist nippers' were given as a wedding present by Spirella to any of their staff who got married.
 The text attached to these photographs from the Spirella magazine speak volumes about the aspirations of these young ladies.

 Left above 1962: "Spirella client, Miss F. of Stockport, completes three generations of Spirella wearers.
 On the day of the wedding, Miss F., her mother and grand-mother all wore Spirellas.
 All are clients Stockport corsetiere, Mrs. B." Indeed, a good corsetiere could guide generations through their girdles, maternity belts and corsets.